NathanielHargan/UAV_Optimization/README.md

 To Do:
   Save opt object to file
-  Make CSV files for results
+  Make CSV files for results (done)
-  Dataframes for results
+  Dataframes for results (done)
-  Change name of frequncy constraint on plots
-  Use different line styles
+  Change name of frequncy constraint on plots (done) Use different line styles

-  Test points around solution to test sensitivity
+  Test points around solution to test sensitivity (done))

 Refine outline